utkudoganay9/Roadmap/Algorithmic_Logic_Training/README.md

-# Project Title
+# Flow Chart Training 🔥

 ## Introduction
-This project is designed with interactive exercises and challenges to teach the fundamental concepts of coding logic.
+This project is designed with popular exercises and challenges to teach the fundamental concepts of coding logic.
 It's an ideal starting point for beginners who want to learn about:

 - **Variables**: Understand how to store and manipulate data.
 - **Loops**: Learn how to perform repetitive tasks efficiently.